-A degree in psychology with counselling and psychotherapy will provide you with a broad range of competencies that are transferable and possess currency in the workplace.
-The skill set comprises the overlapping categories of academic, practical and professional skills (e.g., counselling and coaching skills, active listening skills, relationship and therapeutic skills, research techniques, qualitative, quantitative and mixed methods; data handling and analysis skills, communication skills, essay, case analysis, laboratory report, conference papers, independent project design and management; IT, numeracy, data handling, working with others, conference presentations).

-On graduation the emergent skill set may be used to support an application for postgraduate study with the intent to pursue a career as a researcher in psychology, counselling and psychotherapy, or it may be used in a variety of ways for a career in an alternate field (e.g., occupations within legal, social and welfare settings, business, HR, marketing or financial contexts; or childcare, health and education professions, to identify but a few of the possibilities).
+A degree in psychology will provide you with a broad range of competencies that are transferable and possess currency in the workplace.
+The skill set comprises the overlapping categories of academic, practical and professional skills (e.g. research techniques, qualitative, quantitative and mixed methods; data handling and analysis skills, communication skills, essay, case analysis, laboratory report, conference papers, independent project design and management; IT, numeracy, data handling, working with others, conference presentations).
+On graduation the emergent skill set may be used to support an application for postgraduate study with the intent to pursue a career as a researcher in psychology or it may be used in a variety of ways for a career in an alternate field (e.g. occupations within legal, social and welfare settings, business, HR, marketing or financial contexts; or childcare, health and education professions, to identify but a few of the possibilities).

-In recognition of the breadth of interests our applicants come to our programme with, we offer opportunities to explore areas of your choice through the dissertation module.
+In recognition of the breadth of interests our applicants come to our programme with, we offer opportunities to explore areas of your choice through negotiated learning and the dissertation module.
 This model ensures that the expectations of our internal and external stakeholders (e.g. university regulations, your future employers and our professional body) are met.
 The programme is structured as follows: